Gertjan

 described in the preamble has the feature according to the

-invention that a carbon dioxide assimilation management of a leaf
+invention that a carbon dioxide assimilation management of a

-actinic light, the root temperature and the carbon dioxide
+of actinic light, the root temperature and the carbon dioxide

 assimilation management are adapted to each other.
-This method is
+This method

-in line with the above described insight that the root
+is in line with the above described insight that the root

 temperature, the supplied light spectrum and the carbon dioxide

-assimilation management of the leaf are not separate entities but
+assimilation management of the leaf are not separate entities

-and/or growth phase-dependent modification of these growth
+plant-dependent and/or growth phase-dependent modification of

-factors.
+these growth factors.

 In a particular embodiment the method according to the invention